Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Introduction

 \section{Introduction}

-Multiple real-time assessment of human physical and mental experiences and behaviours has been recently made possible through mobile digital health monitoring (mHealth).
-Intensive longitudinal data collected with mHealth tools including wearables and smartphone apps allows us to better understand within-day temporal patterns of assessed domains and their associations with human physical and mental health.
-In this paper, we are motivated by the National Institute of Mental Health Family Study of the Mood Disorder Spectrum, which employed an mHealth app that collected multiple within-day participants' reports on levels of sadness/happiness, energy, anxiety, pain, levels of physical activity, and many others experiences and behaviours.
-For example, the self-reported mood was reported on a Likert ordinal scale of $(1)$ to $(7)$ (very happy to very sad, with (4) = neutral).
-Figure \ref{fig:motivation} displays diurnal mood trajectories over four within-day time-points for seven days of the week for four randomly chosen participants.
-Indexed by time of day, these mood assessments can be treated as functional observations of ordinal type.
-The observed patterns are mostly consistent with previous literature that reported lower mood in the morning and higher mood in the evening \citep{wood1992diurnal, stone1996daily, golder2011diurnal}, with age, sex, and depressive symptoms influencing these patterns \citep{carstensen2011emotional, scheibe2013striving, adan2001gender, peeters2006diurnal, murray2007diurnal}.
-In addition to collecting reports on ordinal scales, the study collected self-reports on binary (negative encounters: present/not present), truncated (pain: yes/no, and if yes, what is the level of pain on the scale 1-10), and multiple continuous scales.
-Thus, this and many other mHealth studies collect time-indexed sequences of reports that take values on continuous, truncated, ordinal, and binary scales that we refer to as mixed-type functional data.
-Figure \ref{fig:motivation} illustrates four typical analytical challenges of mixed-type functional data: (i) sparsely observed, (ii) irregular, (iii) mixed-type (iv) (specifically, for truncated, ordinal, and continuous scales) heterogeneity in subject-specific interpretations of Likert scales.
-We develop a covariance estimation and principal component analysis that handles all these statistical challenges for mixed-type functional data.
+Multiple real-time assessment of human physical and mental experiences and health-related behaviors has been recently made possible through mobile digital health monitoring (mHealth).
+Intensive longitudinal data collected with mHealth tools including wearables and smartphone apps allows researches to better understand within-day temporal patterns of experiences and behaviours and their influence on health.
+National Institute of Mental Health Family Study of the Mood Disorder Spectrum employed an mHealth app that collected multiple within-day participants' reports on levels of sadness/happiness, energy, anxiety, pain, levels of physical activity, and many others experiences and behaviors.
+Self-reported mood was reported on a Likert ordinal scale of $(1)$ to $(7)$ (very happy to very sad, with (4) = neutral).
+Figure \ref{fig:motivation} displays diurnal (within-day) mood trajectories over four time-points over seven days of the week for four randomly chosen participants.